-Looking back through the years with the Old Edinburgh Club

-Looking back at January in years gone by, Jerry Ozaniec, Membership Secretary of the Old Edinburgh Club has highlighted some of the more notable events.
+Looking back at Edinburgh's history

+Each month The Old Edinburgh Club provides us with the notable dates from history.
+This month is full of important facts - including one about the formation of Hibernian Football Club.

-Day Events 1st: In 1661, King Charles II, on his accession to the English crown, wrote to the presbytery of Edinburgh, emphasising his determination to support the presbyterian form of church government established by law in Scotland.
-2nd: In 1877, Father Edward Hannan enquired about a group of young Irishmen who had formed Hibernian Football Club since "it appeared outside [the] direction" of his Catholic Young Men's Society.
-3rd: In 1503, the provost, bailies, and council took action against a possible outbreak of the plague.
-4th: In 1951, Edinburgh otolaryngologist, George Cathcart, the man who gave financial backing to set up the early Promenade concerts on condition that Henry Wood be employed as the sole conductor, died.
-5th: In 1593, the council decided that there should be a more thorough watch and guard kept within the town due to public disorder.
+In 1661, King Charles II, on his accession to the English crown, wrote to the presbytery of Edinburgh, emphasising his determination to support the presbyterian form of church government established by law in Scotland.

+In 1877, Father Edward Hannan enquired about a group of young Irishmen who had formed Hibernian Football Club since "it appeared outside [the] direction" of his Catholic Young Men's Society.

+3rd In 1503, the provost, bailies, and council took action against a possible outbreak of the plague.

+In 1951, Edinburgh otolaryngologist, George Cathcart, the man who gave financial backing to set up the early Promenade concerts on condition that Henry Wood be employed as the sole conductor, died.

+In 1593, the council decided that there should be a more thorough watch and guard kept within the town due to public disorder.

-6th: In 1124, the royal burgh was founded by King David I via a royal charter on land belonging to the Crown.
-Though the exact date of the charter is unknown, David granted a toft 'in burgo meo de Edenesburg' to the Priory of Dunfermline 7th: In 1912, Sophia Louisa Jex-Blake, physician, teacher, and feminist who led the campaign to secure women access to a University education when she and six other women (collectively known as the Edinburgh Seven), died.
-8th: In 1660, the Mercurius Caledonius - 'Comprising The Affairs now in Agitation in Scotland With A Survey of Forraign Intelligence', arguably Scotland's first newspaper, was founded in Edinburgh by the playwright Thomas Sydserf; it contained domestic news such as reports of parliamentary debates, as well as reports from abroad and reprints of news from London newspapers.
+6th In 1124, the royal burgh was founded by King David I

+via a royal charter on land belonging to the Crown.
+Though the exact date of the charter is unknown, David granted a toft 'in burgo meo de Edenesburg' to the Priory of Dunfermline

+In 1912, Sophia Louisa Jex-Blake, physician, teacher, and feminist, died; she led the campaign to secure women access to a University education when she and six other women (collectively known as the Edinburgh Seven) protested, leading to a change in the law.

+In 1660, the Mercurius Caledonius - 'Comprising The Affairs now in Agitation in Scotland With A Survey of Forraign Intelligence', arguably Scotland's first newspaper, was founded in Edinburgh by the playwright Thomas Sydserf; it contained domestic news such as reports of parliamentary debates, as well as reports from abroad and reprints of news from London newspapers.
 And in 1697, Thomas Aitkenhead, student, at Edinburgh, became the last person executed for blasphemy in Britain at the Gallow Lea, a field on the road between Leith and Edinburgh where, 300 years later the bus garage at Shrubhill would stand.
 Also in 1729, two women were arrested in Edinburgh for wearing men's clothing.

-9th: In 1604, Alistair MacGregor of Glenstrae was hangit along with 2 of his associates at the Mercat Cross.
+In 1604, Alistair MacGregor of Glenstrae was hangit along with 2 of his associates at the Mercat Cross.
 (James VI had issued an edict that proclaimed the name of MacGregor as 'altogidder abolisheed.')
 And in 1811, the first women's golf tournament took place at Musselburgh.
 Also in 1902, co-founder of the Edinburgh International Festival and its Director from 1947 to 1949, Rudolf Bing, was born.

-10th: In 1666, a Royal Warrant was issued for John Baptisit Quarentino to practice medicine in Edinburgh.
+10th In 1666, a Royal Warrant was issued for John Baptisit Quarentino to practice medicine in Edinburgh.
 And in 1750, Thomas Lord Erskine, the Scottish advocate who gained fame through representing clients accused of corruption and treason, was born in an Edinburgh tenement.
-Also in 1864, Margaret, Lady Moir (Margaret Bruce Pennycook, pictured), was born in Gorgie; in 1919, she was one of the founders of The Women's Engineering Society (WES); she and other members of the WES worked tirelessly to set up training courses for women engineers and encourage women to take up engineering as a career.
+Also in 1864, Margaret, Lady Moir, was born in Gorgie; in 1919, she was one of the founders of The Women's Engineering Society (WES); she and other members of the WES worked tirelessly to set up training courses for women engineers and encourage women to take up engineering as a career.
 Finally in 1978, one of the biggest fires in Edinburgh's history occurred at the Leith seeds warehouse, Lawson Donaldson at 135 Constitution Street.
-11th: In 1450, representatives of the Skinners signed a statute for the upkeep of the altar of St Christopher in the parish Kirk of St Giles.
-And in 1596, King James VI appointed 8 Lords to examine the Exchequer Accounts to eliminate irregularities.
-Also in 1838, a serious disturbance lasting two days began when a band of students and local tradesmen began launching snowballs at one another; see the article in this Link .
-Finally in 1999, Naomi Mitchison (née Haldane), author, poet, and politician, whao was born in Edinburgh, died at age 101; Mitchison was a campaigner for women's issues and a lifelong Socialist.
-13th: In 1567, Mary, Queen of Scots, came to Edinburgh with her son, Prince James.
-14th: In 1872, the Skye Terrier Greyfriars Bobby, which is said to have kept a vigil at his master's grave in Greyfriars Churchyard, died.
-And in 1880, the first popular meeting of the Edinburgh Photographic Society was held in Queen Street Hall.